-For the most current information regarding your local school district's agreement with EGCC, feel free to reach out to Maggie Jackson - mjackson@egcc.edu.
+The above list is as of 8/6/2023.
+Several area schools districts will be deciding on an agreement with EGCC for field placements, in the coming days and weeks.
+For the most current information regarding your local school district's agreement with EGCC, please reach out to Maggie Jackson - mjackson@egcc.edu.